-Resolution Nos n Nos.
-Part Particulars 12 13 41 15 16 17 Material Material RPTs by the Company pany Material RPTs by Subsidiary(ies) of the Company Subsidiary(ies) of the Company ii, Value of RPT as % of Company's audited consolidated annual turnover of ₹1,36,977.76 Crores for the financial year 2022-23. approx. 2.92% approx. 3.43% арргох.
-4.38% approx. 7.67% Value of RPT as % of AAHL's Audited standalone annual turnover of ₹1,315,75 Crores for the financial year 2022-23. approx. 798.02 % approx. 1.39% Value of RPT as % of AAHL's audited standalone annual turnover of ₹1,315.75 Crores for the financial year 2022-23. approx. 144.40 % approx. 3.50% Value of RPT as % of AGPTE's Audited standalone annual turnover of ₹50,728.7 Crores for the financial year 2022-23. approx. 9.46 % : If the transaction relates to any loans, inter - corporate deposits, advances or investments made or given by the listed entity or its subsidiary: (i) Details of financial indebtedness Incurred None Not Applicable (ii) Applicableterms, including covenants, tenure, interest rate and repayment schedule, whether secured or unsecured; if secured, the nature of security Refer Note 3: Providing and Obtaining Financial Assistance by the Company / Subsidiaries of the Company nd Obtaining Fin ancial Assistance by the Company / Subsic iaries of the Not Applicable (iii) the purpose for which the funds will be utilized by the ultimate beneficiary of such funds pursuant to the related party transaction Refer Note 3: Providing and Obtaining Financial Assistance by the Company / Subsidiaries of the Company nd Obtaining Fin ancial Assistance by the Company / Subsic iaries of the Not Applicable
+Resolution Nos. in Nos.
+Par Particulars 12 13 14 15 16 17 Material Material RPTs by the Company pany Material RPTs by Material RPTs by Subsidiary(ies) of the Company of the Company .≓ Value of RPT as % of Company's audited consolidated annual turnover of ₹1,36,977.76 Crores for the financial year 2022-23. approx. 2.92% арргох.
+3.43% approx. 4.38% approx. 7.67% Value of RPT as % of AAHL's Audited standalone annual turnover of ₹1,315,75 Crores for the financial year 2022-23. approx. 798.02 % approx. 1.39% Value of RPT as % of AAHL's audited standalone annual turnover of ₹1,315.75 Crores for the financial year 2022-23. approx. 144.40 % approx. 3.50% Value of RPT as % of AGPTE's Audited standalone annual turnover of ₹50,728.7 Crores for the financial year 2022-23. approx. 9.46 % iii > If the transaction relates to any loans, inter - corporate deposits, advances or investments made or given by the listed entity or its subsidiary: (i) Details of financialindebtedness Incurred None Not Applicable (ii) Applicableterms, including covenants, tenure, interest rate and repayment schedule, whether secured or unsecured; if secured, the nature of security Refer Note 3: Providing a Company nd Obtaining Fin ancial Assistance by 3: Providing and Obtaining Financial Assistance by the Company / Subsidiaries of the Jiaries of the Not Applicable (iii) the purpose for which the funds will be utilized by the ultimate beneficiary of such funds pursuant to the related party transaction Refer Note 3: Providing a Company nd Obtaining Fin ancial Assistance by 3: Providing and Obtaining Financial Assistance by the Company / Subsidiaries of the Jiaries of the Not Applicable